 This notion of “one format, many uses” is at the heart of XML, which is the encoding language behind many popular word processing programs that allow you to save your work in multiple formats, including pdf, html, and plain text, among others.
 The same is true for LDLT editions.
 Instead of being constrained by any one format, we can use XML to separate information from its visual presentation, all the while making the information easier to understand.
 How that information is presented will depend in large part on the way the user wants to interact with it.

 Since most users just want to see the text and any editorial annotations associated with it, the LDLT reading room provides a clean view of the text with links to annotations about variant readings or other information the editor has deemed important.
-For users who want to delve into the data, the LDLT also has a downloadable desktop application with sophisticated tools for visual data analysis.
+For users who want to delve into the data, the LDLT also has a downloadable desktop application (warning: linked file is 44MB) with sophisticated tools for visual data analysis.
 Chris Weaver and his assistants have developed a number of sophisticated text visualization tools that will help users see critical editions in new ways—from pixel-based visualization of variants to storyboard visualizations of witness groupings.
 Users who want to view the data in some other way can download the raw XML files and work with them independently of the LDLT’s applications.

 The important thing to remember is that the presentation of that data is separate from the data itself.
 In other words, what matters is the scholarship that goes into making the edition authoritative and reliable, not the way it looks after it goes to a professional typesetter and publisher.
 That’s why we’re interested only in providing a clean version of the edition in the LDLT reading room.
 If someone else has a novel way of presenting the data, we’re happy for the data to be reused for that purpose, but it is not the mission of the LDLT to provide every presentation possible.